opendatanz/nzgoal-se/markdown/gn2/04_understanding-copyright-and-licensing.md

 The source code for this [name of project or software] is licensed under the [insert name of applicable free and open source software licence].
 By contributing source code to this [name of project or software], you are agreeing to license your contributions under and on the terms of the [insert name of same licence].
 Please note that your licence is irrevocable and royalty-free.
 You or your licensors retain any copyright in your contributions while allowing others to re-use the source code in any way they like as long as they meet the requirements of the licence.
 ```

-Alternatively, the project maintainer may request that copyright be assigned to them at such time they will license the code under the same terms as the repository so the contributor can still make use of their contributions along with all other users.
+Alternatively, the project maintainer may request that copyright be assigned to them.
+At such time they will license the code under the same terms as the repository so the contributor can still make use of their contributions along with all other users.
 Note, NZGOAL Software Extension **doesn’t recommend this second approach** as it can been seen as "over-reaching" in its position as copyright holder of externally contributed code.

-Either way the copyright is managed for contributions, the rights and freedoms of the shared code remain the same, all can reuse, copy, modify and redistribute because of the overall open source licence the project is released under allows this.
+Either way the copyright is managed for contributions, the rights and freedoms of the shared code remain the same - all can reuse, copy, modify and redistribute because the overall open source licence the project is released under allows this.

 ### What do contractors need to know about copyright and licensing?

-As a contractor doing work for New Zealand Government agencies, it's important to be aware that unless you have explicitly stated in your services contract that you will be the owner of any copyright material you produce while working for the New Zealand public sector then the agency that commissions you to do the work, owns the copyright in the work you produce for them for the duration of the contract.
+As a contractor doing work for New Zealand Government agencies, it's important to be aware that unless you have explicitly stated in your services contract that you will be the owner of any copyright material you produce while working for the New Zealand public sector, then the agency that commissions you to do the work owns the copyright of the work you produce for them for the duration of the contract.

 This is stated in legislation under the New Zealand Copyright Act 1994: